aliyun/terraform-provider-alicloud/website/docs/r/mongodb_sharding_instance.html.markdown

         - Custom storage space; value range: [10, 1,000]
         - 10-GB increments.
 Unit: GB.
 * `backup_period` - (Optional, Available in 1.42.0+) MongoDB Instance backup period.
 It is required when `backup_time` was existed.
 Valid values: [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday].
 Default to [Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday]
 * `backup_time` - (Optional, Available in 1.42.0+) MongoDB instance backup time.
 It is required when `backup_period` was existed.
 In the format of HH:mmZ- HH:mmZ.
 Time setting interval is one hour.
-Default to "23:00Z-24:00Z".
+Default to a random time, like "23:00Z-24:00Z".

 ## Attributes Reference